US immigrant parents take intense precautions amid detention fears: “I need to prepare for the worst”

 Key Takeaways

-What families are doing
+What parents are doing — practical preparations

 Source: Original Article